Guilderm/SnowballPlanner/README.md

-# Debt Free Planner
+# DebtFreePlanner
-_A MERN stack application for strategic debt payoff planning using Snowball and Avalanche methods._
+_A MERN stack application for strategic debt payoff planning using Snowball and other methods._

 ## Table of Contents
 - [Introduction](#introduction)